Santa Monica Airport: Future

-Cited reasons for public support of airport closure are an alleged threat to safety, despite no ground fatalities in the neighborhood around the airport in over a century, including a November 26, 1993, crash by a student pilot into an apartment building directly adjacent to a gasoline filling station, in a densely populated area of the city, and resulting in three fatalities (none on the ground).
+One reason cited for public support of airport closure is an alleged threat to safety, despite no airport incidents having caused a ground fatality in the airport's neighborhood in over a century.
+On November 26, 1993, an aircraft piloted by a student pilot crashed into an apartment building adjacent to a gasoline filling station in a densely populated area of the city, resulting in three fatalities (though none on the ground).

 The western parcel of the land on which the airport sits was to revert to city control, on June 15, 2015, of this sub-parcel of the city-owned land, by expiry of prior city-FAA agreements.
 One tactic recommended by airport opponents is to demolish the portion of the runway which sits upon this land, with the primary justification being safety.
-That is, at a minimum, the allowance of a buffer between the end of the runway and residential houses – currently 300 feet away – more preferably with the installation of aircraft-arrestors to prevent any runway overshoot from rolling past the runway and into the residential homes.
+That is, at minimum, the allowance of a buffer between the end of the runway and residential houses – currently 300 feet away – more preferably with the installation of aircraft-arrestors to prevent any runway overshoot from rolling past the runway and into the residential homes.
 The FAA offered such an arrestor system to the city in 2008, but this offer was rebuffed.

 On January 28, 2017, it was announced that Santa Monica city officials and the Federal Aviation Administration had reached an agreement to close the Santa Monica Airport on December 31, 2028, and return 227 acres of aviation land to the city for eventual redevelopment.
-It is anticipated that the airport land will be redeveloped into areas for parks, open space, recreation, education and/or cultural use.
+It is anticipated the airport land will be redeveloped into areas for parks, open space, recreation, education and/or cultural use.

-In an attempt to reduce jet traffic, the city decided to shorten the runway from 4,973 feet to 3,500 feet by repainting the runway and moving some navigational aids.
+To reduce jet traffic, the city shortened the runway from 4,973 feet to 3,500 feet by repainting the runway and moving some navigational aids.
 The runway shortening was completed on December 23, 2017.

+In June 2026, the city received a grant of about $500,000 to fund the planning and design process for the first 20 acres of park space.